marissamelo91/My-Personal-Blog-/README.md

 WHEN I view the footer,
 THEN I am presented with a link to the developer's portfolio.

+## Credits
-[Credit] I got help from Tutors, classmate, Youtube tutorials and W3Schools.
+I received tremendous amount of help from Tutors, my classmate, Youtube tutorials (BroCode Channel) and W3Schools.